Philip Hewett, City of Newcastle, NSW Australia

-Given the emerging Australian discourse on urban forestry is occurring at the municipal not corporate level, it is important to understand the nature of local government relative to the nature of corporate/commercial organisations where marketing and branding is heavily focused.
+Given the emerging Australian discourse on urban forestry is occurring at the municipal not corporate level, it is important to understand the nature of local government relative to the nature of corporate/commercial organisations where marketing and branding are heavily focused.

 Most Australian councils have adopted the corporate sector ‘customer’ focus.
 Councils now speak to customers rather than citizens.
 This approach risks blurring differences between municipal supply-oriented functions, and corporate demand-oriented functions and can create unreasonable expectations for Council services.

-For example, a review of ‘customer’ demand for street tree services in the city of Newcastle found a very high level of customer dissatisfaction arising from demand for a service of choice e.g. remove or prune a street tree when the Council inspector found no reason for work or assigned work a low priority.
-The customer mindset carries expectation that the service provider will deliver service on demand.
+For example, a review of ‘customer’ demand for street tree services in the city of Newcastle found a very high level of customer dissatisfaction arising from the demand for a service of choice e.g. removing or pruning a street tree when the Council inspector found no reason for work or assigned work a low priority.
+The customer mindset carries an expectation that the service provider will deliver service on demand.
 This example illustrates the importance of convincing citizens to feel good about the services they get rather than adapting the services to their demands which is more in line with the corporate/commercial model.
 (Enggrob Boon 2006)

 Few new ideas or products ever get into the marketplace and establish market share without an effective marketing strategy.
-Urban forestry may well be a bright idea with substantial benefits but it is unlikely to progress far in our consumer oriented society where attention is rarely captured and held without effective marketing.
+Urban forestry may well be a bright idea with substantial benefits but it is unlikely to progress far in our consumer-oriented society where attention is rarely captured and held without effective marketing.

 Analysis is at the core of marketing.
 Effective marketing strategies are based on an understanding of customers, their behaviour, motivations, perceptions and preferences.
-Marketing also focuses on understanding competition and competitor’s objectives and capabilities as well as understanding one’s own organisations strengths and weaknesses.
+Marketing also focuses on understanding competition and competitor’s objectives and capabilities as well as understanding one’s own organisation’s strengths and weaknesses.

-In summary, marketing begins with detailed analysis of self, customer and competition which then inform the approach to tactics, branding and advertising.
+In summary, marketing begins with a detailed analysis of self, customer and competition which then inform the approach to tactics, branding and advertising.

 Who are the urban forest and green-space customers?

 The proposition that practically every living being stands to gain from the sustained existence of urban forest makes an analysis of urban forest customers a potentially daunting task.
-Everybody ‘consumes’ urban forest even if few realise they do so.
+Everybody ‘consumes’ urban forests even if few realise they do so.
 Many pay little if any conscious attention to trees which are usually just a backdrop to the urgencies of daily life.
 Urban forest and green-space customers come from every walk of life so it is important to narrow the focus by beginning with the most influential consumers.